learn-co-students/react-component-mounting-and-unmounting-lab-london-web-062419/README.md

 ## Overview

 You are a pancake chef in a fancy pancake restaurant.
 There are many customers waiting so you need to get those pancakes out quick!
-Pancaked need to be cooked on either side and taken off the pan at the right moment before they burn.
+Pancakes need to be cooked on either side and taken off the pan at the right moment before they burn.

-The current settings are that if a pancake is cooked for exactly 2 seconds on either side, it's cooked.
+The current settings are that if a pancake is cooked for exactly 2 seconds on either side, it's cooked perfectly.
 If it's cooked for more than 2 seconds on either side it will be burnt and otherwise it will be raw.
-You can change these settings in the `Pancake.js`!
+You can change these settings in `Pancake.js`!

 The code for your pancake factory is very nearly there, with just a few key bits missing!

 ## Pancake needs a timer!

 Firstly, we need a timer on each pancake so we could record how long it's been cooking.
 Look in `Pancake.js` - the `startInterval()` bethod is already there.
 All you need to do it add a lifecycle method in `Pancake.js` at `componentDidMount()` (that's the point at which the pancake component gets added to the page) which will start the counter.

 ## Tidy up the timer

 Now that we've set up a timer, we need to make sure we also remove it as soon as it's not needed anymore.
 It's important to always do these these two in pairs.
 As you can see, a `cleanUpInterval()` function is all set up for you so all you need to do it call it just before the component gets unmouned from the page.
 That will be in the `componentWillUnmount()` method.

 ## Resources